Is it wrong for a Christian be a pessimist?

 Jesus said to His followers, “I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world” (John 16:33).
 Because His victories are our victories, the knowledge that Christ has overcome the world should turn any pessimists into optimists (Romans 8:37)—for there is hope.

-Questioning Things & Having Doubts Doesn't Make You a Bad Christian
+Having Questions & Doubts Does NOT Make You a Bad Christian

 Many people are naturally questioners, skeptics, and doubters.
 Sometimes this can be a helpful mindset—like when you're planning your next major education, career, or relationship decisions.
 Or if you're a scientist exploring our world.
 Inventions that have saved or improved lives are often borne of someone’s belief that there's a better way.
-Having characteristics of questioning, doubting the status quo, and curiosity over what-ifs are not in and of themselves sinful.
-(See: If I doubt my salvation, does that mean I'm not saved?)
+Having characteristics of questioning, doubting the status quo, and curiosity over what-ifs are NOT inherently sinful.

 Sometimes we can become ensnared in faithless pessimism if we apply these presumptions and beliefs to God, people, or our outlook on life in general.
 Assuming the worst in people is not a loving or godly pattern.
 Believing that God can’t handle our trials and difficulties is not only pessimistic but faithless and incorrect!
-(See: What does it mean that God is omnipotent?)
+God is utterly omnipotent; He knows all and is in control of all.

 Viewing life as pointless robs us of the joys we could encounter every day.
 If you're finding that you're holding to the presumption that "everything and everyone is horrible" most of the time, you may need to consider that your questioning nature might be out of balance with the godly characteristics the Holy Spirit can grow within us (Galatians 5:22-23).